Robert Gould (set decorator)

-Robert Gould (also credited as Bob Gould) is an American art director.
-He was nominated for an Academy Award in the category Best Art Direction for the film The Artist.
+Robert Gould, often credited as Bob Gould, is an American set decorator.
+He was nominated for two Academy Awards in the category Best Art Direction for the films Master and Commander: The Far Side of the World and The Artist.
 The son of director Charles S. Gould, Robert Gould is credited with work on over 100 films and television series'.